 As the frontman and action hero in all the movies, Tom Cruise is synonymous with Mission Impossible.
 And he seems to want to always make another one!

-And who can blame him, it looks like a lot of fun, especially when you come to realise he does all his own stunts – and even broke his foot jumping between buildings in Mission Impossible 6 in London a few years ago!
+And who can blame him, it looks like a lot of fun, especially when you come to realize he does all his own stunts – and even broke his foot jumping between buildings in Mission Impossible 6 in London a few years ago!

-And if you pay close attention during the action packed series of Mission Impossible franchise, you may notice that in many of the first movies Tom Cruise wore a few different Casio watches.
+And if you pay close attention during the action-packed series of the Mission Impossible franchise, you may notice that in many of the first movies Tom Cruise wore a few different Casio watches.

 It is not always easy to tell which ones, but with a little investigation, I have collected all the Casio G-Shocks that Tom Cruise wore in Mission Impossible below.

 Casio G-Shock MTG-910D in Mission Impossible III (2006)

 In many ways, it is not the most spectacular of Casio G-Shocks, but given it is meant to be worn by Ethan Hunt as he throws himself from one death-defying situation to another, that is not a surprise.

 It comes with 200m water resistance and shock resistance, as we all expect from G-Shock.
 It also has Tough Solar because Tom has no time to swap batteries.
 And Wave Receptor tech to synchronize the time no matter what time zone he is in!

 Casio G-Shock DW-6900 in Mission Impossible 2 (2000)